See what you can carry through security as hand luggage for flights departing from London Stansted.

 How Many Bags?

-Most airlines operating from Stansted Airport still allow only a single item of hand baggage per passenger.
+Most airlines operating from Stansted Airport allow a single item of hand baggage plus an airport shopping bag per passenger.
 Please contact your airline to check the limits for your flight.
+Find out more.

 Other bags, such as handbags, may be carried within the single item of cabin baggage, but not separately.